convergence-rfq/convergence-market-maker-sample/README.md

 ## Using

-Add environment variables in .env file
+Add environment variables in .env file.
-In order to create rfq may need to update json files in api-input folder
+You may also need to update JSON files in the 'api-input' folder in order to create an RFQ.

 Install dependencies by running